cxong/cxong.github.io/_posts/2022-01-22-rpg-game-loops.md

 ## Delayed Gratification

 A lot of the "pull"-type mechanics give the player something to look forward to, by delaying the immediate reward.
-Items that must be crafted elsewhere, rare items that need to be fixed or unlocked, completed quest rewards that need to be completed, these all act as mini-cliffhangers, something to keep the player in the game, or for them to look forward to once they return.
+Items that must be crafted elsewhere, rare items that need to be fixed or unlocked, quest rewards that need to be collected, these all act as mini-cliffhangers, something to keep the player in the game, or for them to look forward to once they return.

 ## Pacing